protocolguild/documentation/docs/5-initial-pilot.md

 Once those objectives are handled to our satisfaction, we intend to launch a limited pilot.
 This pilot will likely:

 - vest for one year from deployment, and possibly overlap with the deployment of the next round of vesting, eg. by 3 months.
-- target ~10mm in sponsorships.
+- target ~20mm in sponsorships.
 If you're interested in being part of this initial cohort of sponsors, please reach out on [Twitter](https://twitter.com/statefulworks) or telegram @statefulworks
 - include periodic updates to the membership and weights, at most once per quarter
-- launch with ~60 members (based on initial responses) over the vest, increase with closer to ~90.
-Members so far include:
+- launch with ~110 members Members so far include:
   - Diviners (Researchers / Spec Writers / Client Tinkerers): responsible for divining the future needs of the protocol
-    - EF Researchers
+    - EF Research
     - TX/RX
     - Robust Incentives Group (RIG)
   - Framers (Client Maintainers): In dialogue with the previous set, responsible for manifesting the best fit frameworks to hold these needs in balance with each other
     - Besu
     - Erigon
-    - Geth
+    - EF Geth
+    - EF Javascript
+    - EF Portal
+    - Independent Contributors
     - Lighthouse
     - Lodestar
     - Nethermind